j-desilva/travel-blog/content/blog/2023-01-18-serendipity-canyon/index.markdown

 It's a hug, Michael.
 I'm hugging you.
 I'm half machine.
 I'm a monster.
 There's only one man I've ever called a coward, and that's Brian Doyle Murray.
 No, what I'm calling you is a television actor.
 Bad news.
 Andy Griffith turned us down.
 He didn't like his trailer.

 No, I did not kill Kitty.
-But, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.
+However, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.
 Guy's a pro.
 Really? __Did nothing cancel?__ *Get me a vodka rocks.* And a piece of toast.

 ## No… but I'd like to be asked!